-After the Effective Time, NABI will indemnify and hold harmless and advance expenses to any person who was a director or officer of Univax, and the heirs, executors and administrators of any such person (collectively, the "Indemnified Parties"), to the fullest extent authorized or permitted by the By-laws of NABI in effect at the Effective Time, against any liability, cost or expense (including, without limitation, attorneys' fees) imposed upon or reasonably incurred by him by reason of the fact that he was a director or officer of Univax, or that he took or failed to take any action, suit or proceeding whether commenced before or after the Effective Time.
-Such obligations will be binding on all successors and assigns of the Surviving Corporation; provided, however, that such obligations will not create any rights in any person other than the Indemnified Parties and their heirs, executors and administrators, and no such other person will become a third party beneficiary of the Merger Agreement by virtue of serving as a member of the Board of Directors of the Surviving Corporation.
+After the Effective Time, NABI will indemnify and hold harmless and advance expenses to any person who was a director or officer of Univax, and the heirs, executors and administrators of any such person (collectively, the "Indemnified Parties"), to the fullest extent authorized or permitted by the By-laws of NABI in effect at the Effective Time, and to the fullest extent permitted by the DGCL, against any liability, cost or expense (including, without limitation, attorneys' fees) imposed upon or reasonably incurred by him by reason of the fact that he was a director or officer of Univax, or that he took or failed to take any action as a director or officer of Univax.
+Such obligations shall apply to any action, suit or proceeding whether commenced before or after the Effective Time.
+Such obligations will be binding on all successors and assigns of the Surviving Corporation; provided, however, that such obligations will not create any rights in any person other than the Indemnified Parties and their heirs, executors and administrators, and no such other person shall become a third party beneficiary of the Merger Agreement by virtue of serving as a member of the Board of Directors of the Surviving Corporation.